Hong Kong leader says Stand News arrests not aimed at media industry | Law-Order

 - Country:

-The police raid and arrests at the now-closed pro-democracy Stand News outlet were law enforcement actions and were not aimed at the media industry, Hong Kong leader Carrie Lam said on Thursday.
+The Stand News website was not accessible on Thursday.
+Its London bureau chief, Yeung Tin Shui, said on Facebook his office had also closed.
+Media advocacy groups, some Western governments, including Canada and Germany, and the U.N.
+Human Rights Office condemned the raid and arrests as a sign of erosion of press freedom in the global financial hub.

+Hong Kong returned to Chinese rule in 1997 with the promise that wide-ranging individual rights, including a free press, would be protected.
+U.S. Secretary of State Antony Blinken called on Chinese and Hong Kong authorities to immediately release those arrested.

-Lam hit back at foreign governments demanding the release of the seven people arrested in relation to the Stand News investigation, saying that would be against the rule of law.
+Lam, referring to Blinken's call, said that would be against the rule of law.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)